Children & Coronavirus

 A 5 minute brief summary of what to do if your child is snotty and coughing- should you send them to school?
 Yes if they are well in themselves and the cough is just occasional and due to all the mucus!

-This 30 minute video will guide you through all of this- please take the time to watch, especially if your baby is under one and you haven't managed a feverish illness yet (an important part of parenting!).
+This 30 minute video will guide you through what to do if you have a poorly baby at home - please take the time to watch, especially if your baby is under one and you haven't managed a feverish illness yet (an important part of parenting!).

 A few notes on the video: